Morda

-Morda is a village on the outskirts of the town of Oswestry, Shropshire, England, located near the border of England and Wales.
+Morda is a village on the outskirts of the town of Oswestry, Shropshire, located near the border of England with Wales.

 The village is named after the River Morda, a tributary of the River Vyrnwy.

 History

 The Morda Valley

 Prior to 1792, Morda comprised the Drill Inn, perhaps one or two farms, and possibly a small flour mill.
 The following decades of the Industrial Revolution saw several factories and mills spring up along the banks of the village's namesake river, which provided a ready source of power for machinery.
 These mills were used to grind corn for flour, and to manufacture textiles, paper and animal products.
 Dwellings were also built at this time to house the local workforce, which comprised blacksmiths, wheelwrights and millwrights among other craftspeople.

 The village's main enterprise at the end of the 18th century was that of Warren Roberts & Co., originally of Manchester, who opened several mills for the printing and dyeing of calico.
 Calico activities ceased in Morda around 1818.

 The village's present school was erected in 1872, replacing one that operated in a malt kiln behind the Drill Inn from around 1850.